 A great ball head is the crux of an excellent tripod.
 A ball head should be easy to move, smooth, and rock hard when fastened.
 You also shouldn't need to tighten the hell out of the knob to get it to sit fast.

 Ease of Use

 At the end of the day, a tripod is a tool that helps you capture great images.
-These days, there seems to be more gear fans than actual photographers.
-These guys often get bogged down in specifications, and forget about the real life use cases of a lightweight backpacking tripod.
+These days, there seem to be more gear fans than actual photographers.
+These guys often get bogged down in specifications and forget about the real-life use cases of a lightweight backpacking tripod.

-Extra features are great, but if they get in the way of capturing great photos, then they’re more of a hinderance than a feature.
+Extra features are great, but if they get in the way of capturing great photos, then they're more of a hindrance than a feature.

 Other than the basics, there are also some additional features that will make or break a purchasing decision for many beginner and professional photographers.

 Below are some of the most common extra features found on lightweight travel tripods.

 - Bubble level - a simple level that indicates level tripod positioning.
 A little redundant on mirrorless & DSLR cameras with an in-built digital level.

 - Ballast hook - this is an often overlooked feature that can be very useful.
 A ballast hook allows you to hang a weight or ballast (i.e a backpack) underneath the tripod on the central column.
 This increases stability and the risk of the tripod falling over in windy conditions.

 - Quick release plate - every good tripod will have this feature.
 However, the compatibility will vary.
 Generally, the best is the arca-swiss style as they are the most compatible with other products.